 You’re a real nuisance.

 Phrase Note: Anta あんた is a coarse contraction of anata あなた (you).
 Only in non-Standard Japanese dialects is it used in a less casual and coarse manner.
-Male speakers of Arabic should especially take caution in not overusing it as it may be tempting to use it due to it coincidentally sounding like the for “you.”
+Male speakers of Arabic should especially take caution in not overusing it as it may be tempting to use it due to it coincidentally sounding like the word for “you.”

 Ii zama da.

 Ii kimi da.